different-name/nix-files/readme.md

 - Exposed by the flake
 - Not guaranteed to be tested, stable or maintained

-### `dyad/`
+### `aspects/`

-NixOS and Home Manager **configuration** modules, which:

-- Apply configuration values
+Contains "`aspects`".
+An `aspect` is a set of configuration modules which:

-- Implement a feature
+- Are specific to a single person's usecase
+- Wrap features in enable options
-- Expose a single enable option
+- Implement a features through simple configuration
-- Aren't reusable outside of my usecase

-`dyad` modules are bulk imported using [import-tree](https://github.com/vic/import-tree/)
+- Don't implement extra options or complex logic

-`dyad/*/profiles` contains profile modules that group other dyad modules by use case, e.g. `graphical`, `terminal`, `laptop`
+An `aspect` can also provide profile modules that wrap feature enable options together by use case, e.g. `graphical`, `terminal`, `minimal`

 ### The rest